 Hot Topics in Commercial Lending

-Commercial Lending is a never ending sea of change, and whether you are considering adding commercial loans to the services you offer your membership, or are trying to keep up with everything going on, this session will provide useful and timely information on getting started and on what to expect from the post pandemic economy, regulatory changes, the constant changes in loan examinations and the impact on your portfolio.
+Commercial Lending is a never ending sea of change, and whether you are considering adding commercial loans to the services you offer your membership, or are trying to keep up with everything going on, this session will provide useful and timely information on getting started and on what to expect from an uncertain economy, a rising rate environment, regulatory changes, and the constant changes in loan examinations and the impact on your portfolio.

 President & CEO